Harry Styles Says ‘Bring Back Manly Men,’ Shading Candace Owens For Her ‘Vogue’ Cover Tweet

 Fans of the former One Direction member were quick to take note of his latest Instagram upload, awarding it more than 3.4 million likes after just two hours of going live.
 More than 173,000 notes filled the comments section as well, with many praising Styles for the clap back.

-“IMAGINE HAVING HARRY STYLES CALL YOU OUT ON HIS SOCIAL MEDIA FOR YOUR IGNORANCE HAHAHAHAHAHAHA,” one enthused fan wrote.
+“When I told you I gasped at the caption,” one person wrote.

-“When I told you I gasped at the caption,” a third follower quipped.
+“IMAGINE HAVING HARRY STYLES CALL YOU OUT ON HIS SOCIAL MEDIA FOR YOUR IGNORANCE HAHAHAHAHAHAHA,” remarked another enthused fan.

-Candace also got wind of the shade and returned to her Twitter account once again to respond to the post.
+Candace also got wind of the shade and returned to her Twitter account to respond to the post.

 “When people try to tell me I don’t have influence, and then @Harry_Styles dedicates an entire post to my tweet,” she tweeted one hour ago.

-She followed up with a photo of Harry that appeared to be from his role in Dunkirk, the World War II-era film in which he played a British soldier named Alex.
+She tweeted a follow-up with a photo of Harry that appeared to be from his role in Dunkirk, the World War II-era film in which he played a British soldier named Alex.

-Along with his Instagram post, Harry touched on the feud and his style in Variety’s Hitmakers issue, which was also released today.
+Along with his Instagram post, Harry touched on the feud and his style in Variety’s “Hitmakers” issue, in which he explained that not wearing an article of clothing because it was categorized as women’s shuts out “a whole world of great clothes.”
+He continued, noting that something great about the present was that people can wear anything, not just clothes specified for their personal gender.